 When widows can sufficiently afford their own livelihood such that $r_1 > \tau$, levirate marriage breaks down.
-The mechanism of this institutional change is simple.
 Owing to an increase in the availability of outside options, widows do not have to rely on levirate marriage to make a livelihood.
 To prompt such widows to enter into a levirate marriage, a clan must increase the amount of support s, which makes the practice costly.
 As a result, this practice disappears.
 In this case, the dissolution of a levirate marriage coincides with an increase in a widow's welfare (i.e., $r_1 > 0$).

-Indeed, this equilibrium appears to exist among some ethnic groups in Tanzania, such as the Zita (as determined through the author's field interviews) and Nyakusa (Wilson, 1987, p.
+Indeed, this equilibrium appears to exist among some ethnic groups in Tanzania, such as the Zita (as determined through my field interviews) and Nyakusa (Wilson, 1987, p.
 123), with the former group primarily settling in the Bunda district of the Mara region and the latter largely inhabiting the southern mountains of this country.
 For instance, Zita widows are traditionally allowed to return to their natal villages in case of their husband's death without repaying bride prices, conditional on their children being left behind.
 After returning home, they start a new life by inheriting their parents' property and/or re-marrying, with their new husband now making bridewealth payments to their parents.